 - Related Articles

 By reloading fresh firmware to restore the device, this process can also be useful to recover devices that have appeared to fail when no other solution is working.
-The firmware used is dependent on the firmware compatible with the product, and the version (use the latest available).
+The firmware used is dependent on the firmware compatible with the product, and the version (use the same version as what the device was last running and then upgrade to the newest one available).

 WARNING: Do not switch off, reboot or disconnect the device from the power supply during the firmware upgrade process, as these actions will damage the device!